Science fiction films a 'projection' of our coronavirus times | DW | 27.11.2020

 "The way the Spanish make films, for instance, is completely different from any other nation in Europe," says Straeger.
 "Their science fiction quality, their depth is remarkable.
 The Chinese have a much more ethereal way of fantasizing about science fiction.
 And the Germans have a very dystopian view — like Cycle 2217, it has some very dark views of the future."

-As for personal favourites, there are two clear winners.
+As for personal favorites, there are two clear winners.
 A pandemic film called Zealandia, a film made way before the COVID outbreak in Wuhan in 2019, and a spoof about a self-driving car.

 It's like Spike Jonze's 2013 film Her "gone wrong, and better," says Hermann.